ela-compil/BACnet/Docs/README.txt

 2.3.8 Udp_DontFragment
 	This will enforce (if set to 'true') no fragmentation on the udp.
 It ought to be enforced, but it turns out that MTU is a bit tricky.
+(See 2.3.9)

+2.3.9 Udp_MaxPayload
+	The max payload for udp seems to differ from the expectations of BACnet.
+	The most common payload is 1472.
+Which is 1500 when added with the 28 bytes ip headers.
+This numbers is determined by your local switch/router through.

 3. TECHNICAL